Fault-tolerant ancilla preparation and noise threshold lower bounds for the 23-qubit Golay code: Threshold analysis

-The remainder of this article focuses on analyzing the overhead and noise threshold for fault-tolerant quantum computation using the Golay code ancilla preparation and verification circuits from \secref{sec:ancilla-verification}.
-Our overhead analysis, in \secref{sec:Overhead}, is based on Monte Carlo computer simulations with a depolarizing noise model.
-Our threshold analysis relies on a malignant set counting technique that is tailored for the same depolarizing noise model.
+The remainder of this article focuses on analyzing the noise threshold and resource overhead for fault-tolerant quantum computation using the Golay code ancilla preparation and verification circuits from \secref{sec:ancilla-verification}.
+Our threshold analysis relies on a malignant set counting technique that is tailored for a depolarizing noise model.
 The counting technique is outlined in \secref{sec:Counting} and proof of the threshold lower bound is presented in \secref{sec:calc-threshold}.
 (Some details are given in the appendices.)
 Threshold calculation results for our circuits are discussed in \secref{sec:results-threshold}.
+Resource overhead is considered in~\secref{sec:Overhead}.